ibexa/documentation-developer/docs/guide/data_migration/importing_data.md

 ### Segments

-The following example shows how to create a segment group and add segments in it, ybusing references:
+The following example shows how to create a segment group and add segments in it:

 ``` yaml
 [[= include_file('code_samples/data_migration/examples/create_segment.yaml', 0, 17) =]]